FFTYYY/FFTYYY.github.io/yyy/content/_index.md

 # Yongyi Yang (杨永祎)

-Yongyi is a fourth-year Ph.D. student at the University of Michigan, advised by [Prof. Wei Hu](http://weihu.me/).
-He is an intern in the [NTT Research PAI Group](https://ntt-research.com/pai-group/) at Harvard University, as part of the Harvard CBS-NTT program, under the advisement of [Dr. Hidenori Tanaka](https://sites.google.com/view/htanaka/home).
+Yongyi is a postdoctoral researcher in the [CBS-NTT Program in Physics of Intelligence](https://news.harvard.edu/gazette/story/newsplus/gift-establishes-new-program-in-physics-of-intelligence-at-center-for-brain-science/) at Harvard University, working with [Hidenori Tanaka](https://sites.google.com/view/htanaka/home).
 His research focuses on understanding the foundations and principles of deep learning, spanning research areas such as deep learning theory, science of deep learning, and mechanistic interpretability.
-Besides, he is also broadly interested in many other research topics of broad interest within AI and theory, including efficient implementation of AI algorithms and learning on graphs.
+Besides, he is also broadly interested in many other research topics in AI and theory, including efficient implementation of AI algorithms and learning on graphs.

-Yongyi received his Bachelor of Science from Fudan university, under the supervision of [Prof. Xipeng Qiu](https://xpqiu.github.io/).
-He also had an internship at [Amazon Shanghai AI Lab](https://www.amazonaws.cn/en/ailab/ "this website is too ugly...") and has his fortune to be advised by [Dr. David Wipf](http://www.davidwipf.com/) and [Prof. Zengfeng Huang](https://zengfenghuang.github.io/).
+Yongyi received his Ph.D. at the University of Michigan, advised by [Wei Hu](http://weihu.me/).
+Before that, he received his Bachelor of Science from Fudan University, under the advisedment of [Xipeng Qiu](https://xpqiu.github.io/), [David Wipf](http://www.davidwipf.com/) and [Zengfeng Huang](https://zengfenghuang.github.io/).

-Besides academic research, Yongyi also harbors a passion in mathematics, Chinese classical literature and [XiaoXue](https://zh.wikipedia.org/wiki/%E5%B0%8F%E5%AD%B8_(%E7%B6%93%E5%AD%B8)).
-Feel free to contact if you share the same interests.
+Besides academic research, Yongyi also has a passion for mathematics, Chinese classical literature and [Xiaoxue](https://zh.wikipedia.org/wiki/%E5%B0%8F%E5%AD%B8_(%E7%B6%93%E5%AD%B8)).
+Feel free to contact if you would like to connect.

 ## Contact & Other info
 + E-mail: yongyi at umich dot edu